Emc002/Emc002/Readme.md

 ##### Interests
 - :globe_with_meridians: Web Development - I enjoy building web applications and exploring new technologies for frontend and backend development.
 - :computer: Cybersecurity - I'm always curious about finding vulnerabilities and learning how to secure systems.

+> "Why do they always say 'follow the money'? but what if it's not about the money at all?
+What if it's about something broader, something more profound?
+The reality we vaguely perceive is perhaps not the actual world, but merely our mind's best guess.
+That all we really have is a garbled reality, a fuzzy picture we will never truly make out?
+But does any of it real?
+Do I even exist?
+Perhaps that's why I'm not afraid to die.
+You can't be afraid to die if you don't exist.
+Sometimes, it feels like we are all just stumbling from the right questions to the wrong answers, or from the right answers to the wrong questions.
+I might not even know what's real anymore.
+I understand it's all an illusion, but it's an illusion I don't want to let go of."

 ##### Get in Touch
 - :mailbox: Email: [alifnafisalghany@gmail.com](mailto:alifnafisalghany@gmail.com)